Jonah and Co.

 Jonah and Co. is a 1922 collection of comic short stories by the English author Dornford Yates (Cecil William Mercer), featuring his recurring 'Berry' characters.

 Plot

-Berry, Daphne, Jonah, Jill, Boy and Adèle (with Nobby the Sealyham) travel by road through France to winter in Pau.
+Berry, Daphne, Jonah, Jill, Boy and Adèle (with Nobby the Sealyham Terrier) travel by road through France to winter in Pau.
 While staying there they venture into northern Spain.

 Boy and Adèle are newly married.
 Jill meets her future husband, Piers, Duke of Padua.

 Background

 This was a happy period in Mercer's life; he had acquired a villa in Pau in South-west France, and his characters followed him there.
 It became the Mercer family's permanent home in 1922 after the book was published.

 All of the stories in Jonah and Co. had originally appeared in The Windsor Magazine between October 1921 and September 1922, although the original editions of the book (until c.
 1925) included a Prologue and Epilogue that had not been included in the magazine.
 These were subsequently reprinted in The Best of Berry (Dent's Classic Thrillers, 1989) as The Gypsy's Warning and The Fairy Child respectively.